Maltese Shih Tzu

 As with most breeds, it is important to socialise your Maltese Shih Tzu with other dogs from a young age.
 It’s also important to treat them like well-loved dogs rather than like babies otherwise they can become little tyrants.
-If you treat your Maltese Shih Tzu like a real dog, they’ll act like one rather than like a little brat and will have the nice temperament they are bred to have.
+If you treat your furkid like a real dog, they’ll act like one rather than like a little brat and will have the nice temperament they are bred to have.

 Typically, they are very trainable and usually eager to please.

 Even though they are little dogs, the Maltese Shih Tzu needs to go for regular walks.
 We have often heard the reason for not walking to be “he’s only a little fellow so doesn’t need to go out for a walk”.
 It’s not just about the exercise.
 Dogs need to get out and smell the peemails and to leave some of their own.
 In short, they need the stimulation of going for a walk or running around the local off-leash park.

 When you are going away and need your Maltese Shih Tzu minded let us match him or her with one of carefully-screened, fully-interviewed and insured dog minders.
 You meet the minder beforehand so that you can be sure they are suitable for your furkid.
 We support the minder 24/7 when you are away.
 See more information at www.dontfretpet.com.au.